-Trading margined derivatives (such as futures) allows you to create leveraged positions, meaning you only need some of the notional value of an instrument to place orders on a market on Vega.
+Trading margined derivatives (such as futures) allows you to create leveraged positions, meaning you only need some of the notional value of an instrument to place orders.

 The exact margin requirements of open orders and positions are determined by the market's risk model and market conditions.
 The larger the position and the more volatile the market, the greater the amount of margin that will be set aside.
 The volatility tolerance of the market is driven by the risk model.